-MTA board members slam ‘unacceptable’ subway service
+Subway service levels ‘unacceptable,’ MTA board members say - amNewYork

 He and a fellow board member railed against data that documents an increasing number of train breakdowns and downward sliding on-time performance.

 “Overcrowding” contributed to 26,049 weekday train delays during this past November.
-That’s about 43% of all delays during the month’s weekdays.
+That’s about 43 percent of all delays during the month’s weekdays.

 But Moerdler pointed out that those numbers alone are “uninformative.”
 He wanted a more detailed report on where and when overcrowding occurs and what the MTA is doing to address the issue.